Guide

 FAQ

 Do habit tracker apps or printable trackers work better?
 Research shows printable trackers produce higher completion rates for most people.
 The physical act of marking creates stronger neural reinforcement than a digital tap.
 Apps win for reminders and long-term data analysis.
-The best approach: paper tracker for visibility and marking satisfaction, app for reminders if needed.

 Should I track habits I'm already doing?
 Yes, for 2-4 weeks.
 Tracking existing habits builds the tracking habit itself and creates an accurate baseline.
-It also reveals that some "automatic" habits are less consistent than you think.

 Sources